leodestiny/BGL_NSDI2023/README.md

 # BGL NSDI 2023
-This is the source code of BGL, published in NSDI 2023.
+This is the source code of BGL: GPU-Efficient GNN Training by Optimizing Graph Data I/O and Preprocessing,  published in NSDI 2023.

 We build BGL on the top of DGL v 0.5.0.